-Examples of people who have completed the CAPS designation with Steve Hoffacker include general contractors, remodelers, handymen, trade contractors (plumbers, electricians, carpenters, low voltage electricians, cabinet and countertop fabricators, and flooring contractors, for instance), custom builders, occupational therapists, physical therapists, architects, interior designers, kitchen and bath designers, durable medical equipment providers, housing component manufacturers or installers (energy systems, HVAC, plumbing, glass, or siding, for instance), home health agencies, nursing services, senior housing and property management companies, university faculty (particularly occupational therapists), non-profit and government organizations, real estate sales professionals, home stagers, home inspectors, county extension agents, financial planners and lenders, and essentially anyone else who can see themselves as a provider of services to help people live well in their homes.
+Examples of people who have completed the CAPS designation with Steve Hoffacker include general contractors, remodelers, handymen, trade contractors (plumbers, electricians, carpenters, low voltage electricians, cabinet and countertop fabricators, lighting specialists, and flooring contractors, for instance), custom builders, occupational therapists, physical therapists, physicians, architects, interior designers, kitchen and bath designers, durable medical equipment providers, housing component manufacturers or installers (energy systems, HVAC, plumbing, glass, or siding, for instance), home health agencies, nursing services, senior housing and property management companies, university faculty (particularly occupational therapists), non-profit and government organizations, real estate sales professionals, home stagers, home inspectors, county extension agents, attorneys, financial planners and lenders, and essentially anyone else who can see themselves as a provider of services to seniors or others who want to remain living well in their homes.

 Who recognizes the “CAPS” credentials?

-There are many people, including a growing segment of consumers, who recognize the CAPS designation as a professional distinction of specialized training in serving the needs off people who want to remain in their current homes long-term and may need some modifications to enable that to happen.
+There are many people, including a growing segment of consumers, who recognize the CAPS designation as a professional distinction of specialized training in serving the needs of people who want to remain in their current homes long-term and may need some modifications to enable that to happen.
 While other professionals that you might choose to work with will understand and even seek out those with the CAPS designation to work with, the consumer is the one who has begun to appreciate the designation.
-The CAPS designation has been written about and discussed in many publications and forums, so the consumer is becoming much more aware of the importance of using a contractor, heath care professional, or other service provider who possesses the CAPS training.
+The CAPS designation has been written about and discussed in many publications and forums, so the consumer is becoming much more aware of the importance of using a contractor, healthcare professional, or other service providers who possess the CAPS training.

 In fact, you can and should use this in your marketing, once you attain the designation, to appeal to consumers who are looking for CAPS trained professionals.
 To help in promoting the designation, in addition to NAHB and AARP, at least eight other professional organizations (for a total of ten) encourage their members to become CAPS trained and offer continuing education credits for the courses: AIA (American Institute of Architects), AOTO (American Occupational Therapy Association,), APTA (American Physical Therapy Association), ASID (American Society of Interior Designers), NKBA (National Kitchen & Bath Association), AIBD (American Institute of Building Design), InterNACHI (International Association of Certified Home Inspectors), and ASHI (American Society of Home Inspectors).
 Additionally, Realtors (NAR/SRES) and Property Managers (NARPM) recognize the designation.
-Several aging in place membership and advocacy organizations do as well: National Aging In Place Council (NAIPC), Age Safe America, and Accessible Home Improvements of America (AHIA).
+Several aging in place membership and advocacy organizations do as well: National Aging In Place Council (NAIPC), Age Safe America (ASA), and VGM Homelink/Live At Home (LAH).

 What if you can’t take all of the classes at one time?

 CAPS I and CAPS II are standalone, independent, yet inter-related classes.
-BMBP is as well.
-When CAPS III is introduced next month in November, 2017, CAPS II will be a required prerequisite, but they don’t need to be taken on consecutive days (however it is recommended and offered this way by Steve Hoffacker).
+CAPS III is an application of the other two classes and should be taken last in the series, but they don’t need to be taken on consecutive days.
 The classes can be taken at any time, but the courses are synergistic, meaning that the refer back-and-forth to each other and build upon concepts in the others.
 Therefore, it is highly recommended that all three be taken together on consecutive days.
-Steve is one of the few instructors who has consistently offered the classes this way for the past decade.
+Steve is one of the few instructors who has consistently offered the classes this way for over a decade.